preetihemant/beautiful-jekyll/_posts/2018-01-20-Sentiment-analysis-using-tweets.md

 * I ignored retweets, many twitter users prefer retweeting an idea over putting something original out.
 My search query does not account for this.
 * The API itself does not search well back in time.
 There may have been public interest in the notion prior to the Jan 7th event, but I would not be able to collect that data using the public API.

+#### In conclusion ...

+<p> Social media like twitter, facebook has generated tons of texutal data full of information and useful insights.
+Extracting sentiment from this data has many applications.
+The analysis I performed can be enhanced and we can get into a lot more detail to make serious decisions. </p>